Guide To Outfitting and Maintaining an Office of the U.S. House of Representatives

 A maintenance vendor is an individual or organization that has entered into a contract with the CAO to provide maintenance support and services for items.
 Such vendors include but are not limited to systems integrators, original manufacturers operating under warranty, and any other vendor operating under a contract with the CAO.

 The Minimum Standards for Supported Equipment is a set of criteria established by the CAO and approved by the Committee on House Administration to identify obsolete items.
 Maintenance vendors are not required to provide support for items that do not meet this standard.
 The details of this standard are available from the CAO and on HouseNet.

 An office is a room or area assigned to a Member, Committee, or other office of the House as a location where official work is regularly performed.

-A one-time plan is the system by which an office pays for the total purchase cost of an item at the time of the purchase or the balance due in one installment for an item acquired on the two-year plan.
+A one-time plan is the system by which a Member and Committee office pays for the total purchase cost of an item at the time of the purchase or the balance due in one installment for an item acquired on the two-year plan.

 Payments plans are the authorized systems by which an office may pay for an item.
 The authorized plans are the one-time plan, two-year plan, and lease plan.
 Any item may be acquired on the one-time or lease plan.
 Only items costing over $500 may be acquired on the two-year plan.

 A site license is a license acquired by an organization from a software manufacturer which allows the organization to install software governed by the license on multiple servers/computers at the organization's business site(s) as well as to make copies of the software for use by its offices.